Skip to Content

 rock turtle, Gorkhi Terelj National Park

-The rock turtle is a large rock standing out on a flat land.
+The turtle rock is a large rock standing out on a flat land.
 Its shape looks like a turtle when viewed from the front or the side.
 This unique natural formation, Turtle Rock (Melkhii Khad), is located in Gorkhi Terelj National Park, about 55 km northeast of Ulaanbaatar, Mongolia.
 The rock, which is 24 meters (79 feet) high, has a shape that resembles a turtle.
 It is located at the foothills of a mountain covered in pine trees.

 rock turtle, Gorkhi Terelj National Park